The light lentil cream is a refined legume appetizer and also a condiment for bruschetta and croutons, canapés and vol au vent.

 Lentils

-I prepare multiple portions to have a small, convenient stock in the freezer:
+I prepare several portions to have a small and practical stock in the freezer:

-By doing so, just thaw in time and in a few minutes, the cream will be ready without using canned legumes.
+By doing so, it will be enough to defrost them in time and in a few minutes the cream will be ready avoiding the use of canned legumes.

 Otherwise, remember that dried lentils need soaking [12-24 hours].

-If you have doubts about the quantities to prepare, I have noted the weight variations of legumes from raw to cooked: lentils raw and cooked weight.
+If you have doubts about the amounts to prepare, I have noted the weight changes of the legumes from raw to cooked: lentils raw and cooked weight.

 Preparation times

-They vary depending on the use of dried lentils or pre-cooked lentils.
+Vary depending on the use of dried or precooked lentils.

-The light lentil cream is perfect for the New Year’s Eve dinner or the New Year’s lunch to bring the inevitable lentils to the table in an alternative way!
+The light lentil cream is perfect for the New Year’s Eve dinner or for the New Year’s Day lunch to bring the indispensable lentils to the table in an alternative way!

-The leftover lentil cream is a tasty solution to recycle food, legumes, in the kitchen especially during holidays when we find ourselves managing leftovers and new meals at the same time.
+The leftover lentil cream is a tasty solution for recycling food, legumes, in the kitchen especially during the holidays when we find ourselves managing leftovers and new meals at the same time.

-Cook the lentils or use cooked and leftover lentils turning them into a recycled recipe.
+Cook the lentils or use cooked and leftover lentils turning them into a recycling recipe.

 Light Lentil Cream